enso-org/enso/docs/distribution/launcher.md

 GraalVM is downloaded from its
 [GitHub releases page](https://github.com/graalvm/graalvm-ce-builds/releases)
 using GitHub API, similarly as Enso releases.

-> The actionables for this section are:
->
-> - Should the launcher also allow to manage versions of Graal EE in the future?

 ## Running Enso Components
 The primary purpose of the launcher is running various Enso components, namely